United Way's Diamonds Program is a youth health and education initiative.

 We engage community partners on issues related to prevention and risks related to healthy youth development.

-For 20 years, our Diamonds Program has made great strides in decreasing the rate of teen pregnancy.
-Since it began in 2000, teenage pregnancies in Sumter County has declined by 68%.
+For over 20 years, our Diamonds Program has made great strides in decreasing the rate of teen pregnancy.
+Since it began in 2000, teenage pregnancies in Sumter County have declined by 68%.
 However, there is more work to do.
 In 2018 Sumter had higher teen pregnancy rates than South Carolina and the United States at 23.4 per 1,000 births among those 15-19 years old.

 Educate middle and high school students about the consequences of early sexual experimentation